JessicaChevallier/MIlab_EC_scRNA_thymus/README.md

 RANKL treatment rejuvenates thymic function and improves T-cell immune responses during aging

 ### Authors:
-Jérémy C Santamaria 1 Jessica Chevallier 1, Léa Dutour 2, Amandine Picart 3,4, Renaud Vincentelli 5, Emmanuel Clave 2, Arnauld Sergé 6, Martine Cohen-Solal 3,4, Antoine Toubert 2,7, Magali Irla 8,*
+Jérémy C Santamaria $$1$$, Jessica Chevallier $$1$$, Léa Dutour $$2$$, Amandine Picart $${3,4}$$, Renaud Vincentelli $$5$$, Emmanuel Clave $$2$$, Arnauld Sergé $$6$$, Martine Cohen-Solal $${3,4}$$, Antoine Toubert $${2,7}$$, Magali Irla $${8,*}$$

-1 Centre d'Immunologie de Marseille-Luminy, CIML, CNRS, INSERM, Aix-Marseille Université, Marseille, Turing Centre for Living Systems, Marseille, France
+$$1$$ Centre d'Immunologie de Marseille-Luminy, CIML, CNRS, INSERM, Aix-Marseille Université, Marseille, Turing Centre for Living Systems, Marseille, France
-2 Université de Paris, Institut de Recherche Saint Louis, EMiLy, Inserm UMRS 1160, F-75010, Paris, France
+$$2$$ Université de Paris, Institut de Recherche Saint Louis, EMiLy, Inserm UMRS 1160, F-75010, Paris, France
-3 Université de Paris, INSERM, UMR-S 1132 BIOSCAR, F-75010 Paris, France
+$$3$$ Université de Paris, INSERM, UMR-S 1132 BIOSCAR, F-75010 Paris, France
-4 Rheumatology Department, AP-HP, Lariboisière Hospital, F-75010 Paris, France
+$$4$$ Rheumatology Department, AP-HP, Lariboisière Hospital, F-75010 Paris, France
-5 Architecture et Fonction des Macromolécules Biologiques (AFMB), UMR 7257 CNRS-Aix-Marseille Université, Marseille, France
+$$5$$ Architecture et Fonction des Macromolécules Biologiques (AFMB), UMR 7257 CNRS-Aix-Marseille Université, Marseille, France
-6 Laboratoire Adhesion & Inflammation, LAI, CNRS, INSERM, Aix Marseille Université, Turing Centre for Living Systems, Marseille, France
+$$6$$ Laboratoire Adhesion & Inflammation, LAI, CNRS, INSERM, Aix Marseille Université, Turing Centre for Living Systems, Marseille, France
-7 Laboratoire d’Immunologie et d’Histocompatibilité, Hôpital Saint‐Louis, AP‐HP, Paris France
+$$7$$ Laboratoire d’Immunologie et d’Histocompatibilité, Hôpital Saint‐Louis, AP‐HP, Paris France
-8 Centre d'Immunologie de Marseille-Luminy, CIML, CNRS, INSERM, Aix-Marseille Université, Marseille, Turing Centre for Living Systems, Marseille, France
+$$8$$ Centre d'Immunologie de Marseille-Luminy, CIML, CNRS, INSERM, Aix-Marseille Université, Marseille, Turing Centre for Living Systems, Marseille, France

 \* For correspondence: Magali.Irla@inserm.fr

 ### Abstract:
-Age-related thymic involution is one of the major causes of immunosenescence, characterized by reduced production of naive T cells, leading to increased susceptibility to cancers, infections, autoimmunity and reduced vaccine efficacy.
-Here, we reveal that the RANK/RANKL axis is altered in the thymus during aging, which results in a decline in thymic epithelial cell (TEC) and endothelial cell (EC) function and, consequently, to thymic involution.
-Whereas RANKL neutralization in young mice mimics thymic involution, RANKL treatment in aged individuals restores the thymic architecture, TEC and EC functional properties, and thymic T-cell production.
-This cascade of events results in peripheral T cell renewal and effective anti-tumor and anti-viral immune responses.
-Furthermore, we provide the proof-of-concept that RANKL stimulates TEC and EC in human thymic organo-cultures.
-Collectively, our findings identify RANKL administration as a potent therapeutic strategy to rejuvenate thymic function and improve T-cell immune function in the elderly.
+<p align="justify"> Age-related thymic involution is one of the major causes of immunosenescence, characterized by a reduced T-cell production, resulting in an increased susceptibility to cancers, infections, autoimmunity and a reduced vaccine efficacy.
+Here, we identify that the RANK/RANKL axis in the thymus is altered during aging.
+Using a novel conditional transgenic mouse model, we demonstrate that endothelial cells (EC) depend on RANK for their cellularity and functional maturation.
+Thus, we uncover that the decreased RANKL availability during aging results in a decline in cellularity and function of both EC and thymic epithelial cells (TEC), leading to thymic involution.
+We then show that, whereas RANKL neutralization in young mice mimics thymic involution, RANKL cytokine treatment in aged mice restores thymic architecture, EC and TEC cellularity and functional properties.
+Consequently, RANKL improves T-cell progenitor homing to the thymus and boosts T-cell production.
+Importantly, this cascade of events results in peripheral T-cell renewal and
+effective anti-tumor and vaccine responses.
+Furthermore, we provide the proof-of-concept that RANKL stimulates EC and TEC in human thymic organo-cultures.
+Overall, our findings identify this cytokine-based treatment as a potent therapeutic strategy that rejuvenates thymic function and improves T-cell immunity in the elderly. </p>

 ### DOI: